ankaan/ludd-git/slides.md

 ### How do you undo changes?

+* Create a copy in advance according to a naming convention.
+* Search through old mails or IM conversations.
 * Rewrite parts of the code so that it looks the same as before.
-* Create a copy in advance according to a naming convention.
-* Search through old mails.

 ### Can you come up with more ways?